ricardo-jnunes/react-native-starter-pack/README.md

 ### TODO
 - [ ] Improve this documentation
 - [ ] Check the warning 'each child in a list should have a unique "key" prop' after use the example of Nesting navigators
+- [ ] Loading
 - [ ] Deepening the concepts and applying